akshay-narkar/micro-reddit-rails/README.md

 - Fork this project
 - Open your terminal
-- Clone this project `git clone https://github.com/wandji20/micro-reddit.git`
+- Clone this project `git clone git@github.com:akshay-narkar/micro-reddit-rails.git`
-- Go to the project folder `cd micro-reddit`
+- Go to the project folder `cd micro-reddit-rails`

 ### Install